 - Local banks or credit unions– Banks will be the more difficult ones while credit unions are more likely to provide loans to those with bad credit.

-- Other stand alone financial institutions- Places like World Finance
+- Other stand-alone financial institutions– Places like World Finance

 If you’re considering going for an online lender, we think that’s an amazing idea.
 Not only is it less demanding on your time, it is also very simple to shop for a loan and apply.
 The key is finding a good lender.
-This is where we come in.
-Loanry, together with Fiona, connects you with reputable lenders within minutes.
-It takes only a minute to fill out the form below and we’ll find personalized offers for you.
-Start here:

 Alternatives to Getting a Wedding Loan with Bad Credit

-Though a loan can be helpful, there are alternatives to getting a loan with bad credit or even cut down the amount you need to borrow.
+Though a loan can be helpful, there are alternatives to getting a loan with bad credit or even cutting down the amount you need to borrow.
 With enough creativity, you can have an extremely affordable wedding.
 Gather your girlfriends and brainstorm some ideas.
 Here are a few to get the ball rolling:

 Ask for Wedding Donations in Place of Presents

 An increasingly popular way to help pay for a wedding is actually through loved ones.
-It has been a long standing tradition to receive wedding gifts, but many couples would much rather get help paying for their wedding or honeymoon than receive a crockpot or new knife block.
+It has been a long-standing tradition to receive wedding gifts, but many couples would much rather get help paying for their wedding or honeymoon than receive a crockpot or new knife block.
 It is not that those things are not awesome- they are.

 Instead of waiting for the wedding, though, ask your loved ones to contribute to your wedding with either a service or cash beforehand.
 If Aunt Betty is an excellent cake decorator, ask her to bake your wedding cake as your present.
 If your pops was going to give you $500 on your wedding day, ask him to give it to you now or prepay for the venue.
 Yes, there is always a chance someone will say no, but it never hurts to ask.